 For production using coal, upstream and midstream emissions can make even a larger difference.
-Even with a capture rate of 98%, the upper end of upstream and midstream emissions would result in total emissions from hydrogen production above 5 kg CO2-eq/kg H2 (for coal), which is more than half the most common conventional production route today (from natural gas) and above most low-carbon thresholds that have been defined in certification schemes (see Chapter 6.
+Even with a capture rate of 98%, the upper end of upstream and midstream emissions would result in total emissions from hydrogen production above 5 kg CO_2 -eq/kg H_2^{99} (for coal), which is more than half the most common conventional production route today (from natural gas) and above most low-carbon thresholds that have been defined in certification schemes (see Chapter 6.
 Policies).

 For hydrogen production using water electrolysis, emissions are largely defined by the electricity input.
-Due to the conversion efficiency of the electrolysis process, every 100 g CO2/kWh associated with electricity supply results in nearly 5 kg CO2-eq/kg H2 in hydrogen production.
-This means that the emissions intensity of the electricity input needs to be lower than 200-240 g CO2/kWh to breakeven with the unabated natural gas route.
-There is a large range around the world: Countries that have a high share of hydropower today (e.g. Norway, Paraguay, Switzerland) or nuclear (e.g. France) achieve emissions intensity lower than 45 g CO2/kWh, and countries with a high share of gas and coal can have grid emissions intensity above 700 g CO2/kWh.
+Due to the conversion efficiency of the electrolysis process, every 100 g CO_2/kWh associated with electricity supply results in nearly 5 kg CO_2 -eq/kg H2 in hydrogen production.100 This means that the emissions intensity of the electricity input needs to be lower than 200-240 g CO_2/kWh to breakeven with the unabated natural gas route.
+There is a large range around the world: Countries that have a high share of hydropower today (e.g. Norway, Paraguay, Switzerland) or nuclear (e.g. France) achieve emissions intensity lower than 45 g CO_2/kWh , and countries with a high share of gas and coal can have grid emissions intensity above 700 g CO_2/kWh .
 Nearly 85% of the global electricity production is above this breakeven threshold (on an annual average basis), which means that operating an electrolyser with electricity from the grid on a continuous basis might not make sense in most countries from an environmental perspective.
-In addition, certifying the use of renewable electricity, and accounting for the CO2 emissions associated with the electricity input, might become more difficult when an electrolyser is connected to the grid, and the additional electricity demand could trigger additional fossil-based generation.
-Today, off-grid configurations are common among proposed projects, which makes the GHG emissions accounting much simpler.
-At the same time, due to their fast response time, electrolysers can provide increased short-term flexibility to the grid, enabling the integration of renewables as well as seasonal flexibility when coupled with large-scale storage.
-A hybrid configuration could potentially combine the best of both options, using a small share of electricity from the grid (with GHG emissions tracking) to provide firm capacity and increase utilisation of the assets, while limiting the GHG increase.
+In addition, certifying the use of renewable electricity, and to avoid double counting.

-Assuming an efficiency of 55%.
+99 Assuming an efficiency of 55%.

-&lt;sup>100 Assuming an efficiency of 67%.
+100 Assuming an efficiency of 67%.